Social information processing (theory): Application in child development

 In recent years, SIP has also been used to examine the development of aggressive behavior in children.
 Theories of aggressive behavior and ethological observations of animals and children suggest the existence of distinct forms of reactive (hostile) and proactive (instrumental) aggression.
 Toward the validation of this distinction, groups of reactive aggressive, proactive aggressive, and nonaggressive children were identified.
 Social information-processing patterns were assessed in these groups by presenting hypothetical vignettes to subjects.

 The reason why some children develop aggressive behavior can be traced back to how these particular children deal with different social cues.
 Some children participate in something known as social withdrawal, meaning that they avoid involvement or are not involved in social or group activities.
 This is due to either rejection-aggression or rejection-withdrawal.
 In rejection-aggression, the child is rejected from a peer group due to their aggressive behavior.
 Rejection-withdrawal is when the child rejects the peer group and separates themselves from them.

+In addition to rejection-aggression and rejection-withdrawal, children may experience rejection-sensitivity and feelings of victimization at young ages.
+When this occurs, they subconsciously develop defenses, or barriers, to protect themselves from future breaches.
+Accompanied by these barriers, however, is a greater susceptibility to lashing out in anger or experiencing intense episodes of anxiety.
+Children who experience rejection or victimization at an early age, may develop mental health deficiencies that can follow them into adulthood.
+Sensitivity to rejection, as well as victimization can be linked to SIP, as a child's ability to make decisions in social contexts can be greatly affected by these feelings.

+Something else that can greatly affect child development is PCA (parent-child aggression), and this most often stems North America.
+Typically, this aggression occurs when a parent or guardian fails to respond appropriately to their child misbehaving or making a mistake.
+Those who receive this abuse are likely to become abusers themselves.
+Children who are abused may aim to take their frustration and troubled emotions out on other individuals, potentially perpetuating the cycle.
+SIP makes the claim that abusers use physicality to deal with mistakes from their children due to some preconceived notion that abuse works.
+If one's parents abused them when they messed up, they may operate under the implication that it worked on them, so it will work on their own children.
+It can also stem from a parental figure's inability to regulate their emotions, and they may lash out physically.